Education technology is going to change everything in the classroom.

 We believe that ed tech can change a student’s life at one of the most important moments in their life - when they begin to make the decisions that will affect their future career path.

-Experience has also taught us that ed tech can be transformative for careers advisers and college counselors as they help their students to take these definitive first steps into adult life.
+Experience has also taught us that ed tech can be transformative for careers advisers and college counsellors as they help their students to take these definitive first steps into adult life.

 But we also recognise that, for many schools, the process of implementing educational technology into an existing school curriculum can also feel complex and time consuming.

 How can your school best use ed tech to improve students’ outcomes?
-How can teachers and counselors ensure that students are engaging with the technology?
+How can teachers and counsellors ensure that students are engaging with the technology?
 What ed tech is right for your school?

 Before we answer those questions in more detail, it’s worth quickly revisiting the definition of educational technology, how it works and some of the key benefits of using it.